OISTE/repository/OWGTMCPS.md

 ## 1.3  PKI participants

+The following sections describe the different participant types in the OWGTM.

 ### 1.3.1  Certification authorities

 OISTE and WISeKey own and operate a number of Root and Issuing Certification Authorities (CAs) hierarchies that deliver certification Services under this CP/CPS.